namtoki/English/wordlist.md

 define:                             How do you define "customer satisfaction" in today's market?
 definitely:                         Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
 definition:                         The interpreter underlined the words on the certificate for which she didn't know the definition.
+delivery:                           Do you recall when the delivery of the calligraphy stationery is going to be?
 demonstrate:                        He has demonstrated extraordinary talent as a violinist.
 depart:                             We depart from Narita at noon and will hopefully arrive at our destination tomorrow morning.
 departure:                          The president commanded the army to delay its departure.